cirruslabs/tart/docs/integrations/cirrus-cli.md

+---
+title: Cirrus CLI
+description: Tool for running isolated tasks reproducibly in any environment with a simple YAML configuration.
+---

 # Cirrus CLI

 Tart itself is only responsible for managing virtual machines, but we've built Tart support into a tool called Cirrus CLI